Calapan: Trade and commerce

 Trading and commercial activities are mainly confined in wholesale and retail trade.
 Other thriving industries are manufacturing, financing, tourism, food and beverages and services.
 In recent years, the city has witnessed the influx of private investments that increase income and employment opportunities.
 The City Investment Code encourages new and existing entrepreneurs to increase their investments.
 All business establishments are also required to employ bonafide residents of the city to at least 70% of the job opportunities that they will generate.

 Agriculture

 Majority of the vast agricultural lands of Calapan is devoted to rice production.
 Other crops grown in the area are citrus fruits such as calamansi, banana, lanzones, rambutan, mango, coconut and vegetables.

 Transportation

 Port of Calapan is the primary seaport serving the city which connected through routes to the Batangas International Port in mainland Luzon.
-Motorized tricycles are a common mode of transport and jeepneys and vans served as transportation options to other municipalities within Oriental Mindoro which passes through the mostly concreted pronvincial road spanning the province.
+Motorized tricycles are a common mode of transport and jeepneys and vans served as transportation options to other municipalities within Oriental Mindoro which passes through the mostly concreted provincial road spanning the province.

 The city also has an airport, the Calapan Airport, classified as a secondary airport and is used for general aviation handling mostly small planes and choppers with regular trips from Ninoy Aquino International Airport (NAIA).

+Tourism

+Calapan is bounded by the Calapan Bay on the north and Suki Beach on the east.
+While the northern shores is built up with houses, locals and tourists would flock on the eastern shores' black sand beach of Suki which is doted by a number of resorts.

+Calapan also has two museums.
+The Mindoro Heritage Museum at the city center was also the former site of the "Kuta" or Spanish Fortress.
+The museum hosts geological, ethnographical, and political history of Mindoro.
+Calapan City Museum is found at the City Hall.

+In the area of eco-tourism, Calapan has two mangrove parks, at Mahal na Pangalan Marine Park and Silonay Mangrove Conservation Park, as well as the Bulusan Nature Park.